-NEW YORK, Oct 12 (Reuters) - The euro rose against the dollar and yen on Friday, but remained within its recent trading range as investors awaited clarity on when and whether heavily indebted Spain would formally request a bailout to shore up its battered finances.
+NEW YORK, Oct 12 (Reuters) - The euro rose against the dollar and yen on Friday but remained well within its recent range as traders awaited clarity on when and whether heavily indebted Spain would request a bailout to shore up its finances.

 Buying by sovereign investors lifted the single currency earlier in global trade, but the euro looked likely to struggle for traction until answers emerged over a potential Spanish aid request.

-The Spanish economy minister said on Friday a European bond-buying plan was fully ready for use and that there was no political resistance to a bailout request from within the euro zone.
+The Spanish economy minister said on Friday there was no political resistance to a bailout request from within the euro zone.

-It recovered after the International Monetary Fund said Europe’s heavily indebted countries should be given more time to narrow their deficits.
+It recovered after the International Monetary Fund said Europe’s heavily indebted countries should be given more time to cut deficits.

-Ian Stannard, head of European FX strategy at Morgan Stanley in London, said he expected a stronger euro in coming months given the likely boost from a Spanish aid request.
+Ian Stannard, head of European FX strategy at Morgan Stanley, said he expected a stronger euro in coming months given the likely boost from a Spanish aid request.

-News that Japan wireless service provider Softbank Corp may buy a majority stake in Sprint Nextel, in a deal potentially worth at least 1 trillion yen ($12.74 billion), helped lift the dollar against the Japanese yen, traders said.
+Data showing a sharp drop in initial U.S. jobless claims last week and news that Japanese wireless service provider Softbank Corp may buy a majority stake in Sprint Nextel , in a deal potentially worth at least 1 trillion yen ($12.74 billion), helped lift the dollar against the yen, traders said.